unistate-io/mobit-sdk/docs/mobit-sdk.leaptobtctransactionparams.md

 </td><td>

-string
+CKBComponents.Script

 </td><td>

-The type arguments for the XUDT (User Defined Token) on CKB.
+The type script for the XUDT (User Defined Token) on CKB.

 </td></tr>